What does draw no bet mean?

 So as this betting option gives you lower odds, what does draw no bet mean for bookmakers?
 Thankfully, the majority of sportsbooks will include the draw no bet option for most football matches so that you can minimise risk on those games that look like they will be very closely fought.

-This is especially important as we’ve already stated that you can create your own draw no bet odds by using winning or losing odds from different bookmakers.
-So don’t always rush into place on the first draw no bet option you see, as there are always ways to find lower odds for a less risky wagering strategy.
+This is especially important as we’ve already stated that you can create your draw no bet odds by using winning or losing odds from different bookmakers.
+So don’t always rush into place on the first draw no bet option you see, as there are still ways to find lower odds for a less risky wagering strategy.

 Which bookies offer you the best draw no bet options?